awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

 With resource data sync, you perform a one\-time operation that synchronizes all inventory data from all of your managed instances\.
 After the sync is successfully created, Systems Manager creates a baseline of all inventory data and saves it in the target Amazon S3 bucket\.
 When new inventory data is collected, Systems Manager automatically updates the data in the Amazon S3 bucket\.
 You can then quickly and cost\-effectively port the data to Amazon Athena and Amazon QuickSight\.

 Diagram 1 shows how resource data sync aggregates inventory data from managed instances in Amazon EC2 and a hybrid environment to a target Amazon S3 bucket\.
-This diagram also shows how resource data sync works with multiple Amazon Web Services accounts and AWS Regions\.
+This diagram also shows how resource data sync works with multiple AWS accounts and AWS Regions\.

-**Diagram 1: Resource data sync with multiple Amazon Web Services accounts and AWS Regions**
+**Diagram 1: Resource data sync with multiple AWS accounts and AWS Regions**

 ![\[Systems Manager resource data sync architecture\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/inventory-resource-data-sync.png)

 If you delete a managed instance, resource data sync preserves the inventory file for the deleted instance\.
 For running instances, however, resource data sync automatically overwrites old inventory files when new files are created and written to the Amazon S3 bucket\.
 If you want to track inventory changes over time, you can use the AWS Config service to track the `SSM:ManagedInstanceInventory` resource type\.
 For more information, see [Getting Started with AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/getting-started.html)\.

 Use the procedures in this section to create a resource data sync for Inventory by using the Amazon S3 and AWS Systems Manager consoles\.
 You can also use AWS CloudFormation to create or delete a resource data sync\.
-To use AWS CloudFormation, add the [AWS::SSM::ResourceDataSync](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-resourcedatasync.html) resource to your AWS CloudFormation template\.
+To use AWS CloudFormation, add the [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-resourcedatasync.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-resourcedatasync.html) resource to your AWS CloudFormation template\.
 For information, see one of the following documentation resources:
 + [AWS CloudFormation resource for resource data sync in AWS Systems Manager](http://aws.amazon.com/blogs/mt/aws-cloudformation-resource-for-resource-data-sync-in-aws-systems-manager/) \(blog\)
 + [Working with AWS CloudFormation Templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html) in the *AWS CloudFormation User Guide*